bighappysloth/Folland-Reading/README.md

 ~April 24: Right now I am occupied with attacking Munkres' Topology to learn manifolds.~

 May 05: Learning from Lee's Smooth Manifolds.
+May 25: Retreating to Munkres Algebraic Topology
+May 26: Retreating to Hungerford Algebra